1. It’s March—Happy New Year, ancient Romans!

 Incidentally, the Pentagon still seems to agree with this Roman tradition: with the exception of the recent War in Afghanistan, almost all major U.S.-NATO led military operations since the invasion of Vietnam have begun in the month of March.
 You can see a full list here, but to name a few: Vietnam (initiated March 8, 1965), Iraq (March 20, 2003), and Libya (March 19, 2011) all follow the trend.

 5. Beware The Ides of March unless you’re a cat

 6. March 1: As the saying goes, March comes “in like a lion, out like a lamb.”
-That was certainly true on March 1st, 2007, when a detachment of 170 Swiss infantrymen accidentally invaded neighboring Liechtenstein when they got lost on a training mission.
+That was certainly true on March 1st, 2007 when a detachment of 170 Swiss infantrymen accidentally invaded neighboring Liechtenstein when they got lost on a training mission.
 Luckily, after explaining the mistake to Liechtenstein, the Swiss army was given directions and returned home safely.

 7. March 2: NASA astronaut Scott Kelly returned from space after one full year, setting a new record for the longest uninterrupted trip to space.

 8. March 5: Thirsty bros observe Cinco De Marcho, initiating a 12-day drinking regimen for anyone who wishes to “train one’s liver for the closing ceremonies on St. Patrick’s Day.”
 By the way, this is why we wear green for St. Patrick’s Day.

 9. March 6: The Day of The Dude encourages participants to honor The Big Lebowski by takin’er easy all day, man.

 10. March 13: Daylight saving time begins, freeing American city-dwellers from the constant refrain of “it’s dark before I even leave work.”
 Don’t miss these other daylight saving time facts you probably didn’t know.